Womenz Mag

 ♬ original sound – Hannah Silveira

-Despite everything, the message ends on a note of gratitude and understanding.
-“We are deeply grateful for any support, and we completely understand those who are unable to give during such hard times for so many,” they wrote.
+Despite everything, her message ended with gratitude and empathy.
+“We are deeply grateful for any support, and we completely understand those who are unable to give during such hard times for so many,” she wrote.
 “Thank you for reading, sharing, and standing with us.”

-For this family, the hope is simple: to survive the transition, find stability again, and eventually help others facing the same sudden, life-altering circumstances.
+Their hope now is simple — to survive the transition, find stability again, and someday help others who find themselves in the same kind of life-altering situation.

 @hannahbsilveira